MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 For more about working with MySQL databases, see the [MySQL docs](https://dev.mysql.com/doc/mysql-getting-started/en/).

-To work with with MySQL databases in VS Code, try the [MySQL extension](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-mysql-client2).
+To work with MySQL databases in VS Code, try the [MySQL extension](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-mysql-client2).

 You may also want to run the included security script.
 This changes some of the less secure default options for things like remote root logins and sample users.
 This script also includes steps to change password for MySQL root user.
 To run the security script: